haddocking/haddock3/docs/CNS.md

 sudo apt-get install gcc gfortran csh
 ```

+> Make sure `gfortran` is in your `$PATH`, check it with `which gfortran`.

 ## 1. Downloading CNS

 Downloading CNS requires a license, which academic users can [request for free](http://cns-online.org).

 To Download CNS, go to their [website](http://cns-online.org) and  click on the `Download` menu and fill the form.
 You will be sent a password for the download via e-mail - keep in mind only education e-mails are allowed for this.

-You will receive a login/password in the e-mail, once you have those go to the [download page](http://cns-online.org/download/v1.3/cns_solve_1.3_all.tar.gz) and use the provided login/password to download the CNS package.
+You will receive a login/password in the e-mail, once you have those go to the [download page](http://cns-online.org/download/v1.3/cns_solve_1.3_all.tar.gz) and use the provided login/password to download the CNS package - the archive you need is: `cns_solve_1.3_all.tar.gz`.

 > The CNS website is not currently using SSL certificates, this mean your download might be blocked or it might give you a warning, double check in your browser.